 I am a public health scientist, epidemiologist, who studies the spatial/ geography of disease.
 This includes dealing with questions concerning disease clusters, the impact of air quality in some neighborhoods versus others, access to medical care and where people work, etc.

-The objective of this tutorial is to identify with competing but related spatial analysis methods where most to the cholera deaths were concentrate and which pump was the closest to the cholera death.
+The objective of this tutorial is to use several spatial analysis methods to analyze where cholera deaths were concentrated and which water pump was most likely the source of the cholera outbreak.

 Check out these research articles to learn more about mapping contagious disease clusters and for other health related research: